embench/embench-iot/README.md

-# Embench&#x2122; 1.0: Open Benchmarks for Embedded Platforms
+# Embench&#x2122;: Open Benchmarks for Embedded Platforms

-This is the branch for Embench release 1.0.

 This repository contains the Embench&#x2122; free and open source benchmark suite.
 These benchmarks are designed to test the performance of deeply